679 Farmington Avenue, West Hartford, CT 06119

 This event is co-sponsored by the Greater Hartford Chapter, American Guild of Organists, and is a featured event of the Albert Schweitzer Organ Festival-Hartford.

-A gala reception follows in the church hall, celebrating the 25th anniversary of our Austin Organ.
+An outdoor reception will follow the concert, weather permitting, celebrating the 25th anniversary of our Austin Organ.
 Read the history of our amazing instrument here.

-David Hurd is widely recognized as one of the foremost concert organists, sacred music composers, and church musicians in the United States, as well as for his innovative, enthralling, and ever-evolving improvisation abilities.
-Now Organist and Choirmaster of the Church of St. Mary the Virgin in New York, he is a greatly sought-after composer of dozens of hymns, choral works, and organ works.
+David Hurd is widely recognized and admired as one of the foremost concert organists, sacred music composers, and church musicians in the United States, as well as for his innovative, enthralling, and ever-evolving improvisation abilities.
+Now Organist and Choirmaster of the Church of St. Mary the Virgin in New York City, he remains a greatly sought-after composer of hymns, choral works, and organ works.
 He was named Composer of the Year in 2010 by the American Guild of Organists.
 A typical recital program by Dr. Hurd will feature works of Bach or Krebs, his own compositions, and a thrilling improvisation.